sid-gs/sid-gs.github.io/_pages/about.md

 ## News
-- Partth presented work on Oblique Detonation Wave System at 30th International Colloquium on the Dynamics of Explosions and Reactive Systems (ICDERS) in Ottawa
+- Partth presented work on Oblique Detonation Wave System at the 30th International Colloquium on the Dynamics of Explosions and Reactive Systems (ICDERS) in Ottawa
-- SGS presented work on Hypersonic Cone-step Flow at ISSW35 in UQ Brisbane
+- SGS presented work on Hypersonic Cone-step Flow at the 35th International Symposium on Shock Waves (ISSW35) in UQ Brisbane

 <!--
 - Our lab is looking to recruit PhD students!
 Please see our [Recruitment Flyer](./../files/flyer.pdf)